Short story

 Right, tearing up the drawing wasn’t relaxing at all.
 Why do I trust this man?
 Of course, his paintings.
 Trust him, keep painting.

 A student snapped with satisfaction: “Sir, results don’t matter.”
 The teacher quickly replied: “They matter.”
-His tone added: don’t forget it.
+His tone added: Don’t forget it.

-Cesar thought: Patience!
+Patience!
 That’s it.
 Patience is the lesson.
 Wait.
 I mean tolerance.
 Patience — water.
 Tolerance — tearing up the drawing.
 But that can’t be; he’s an art teacher, not my mom.
 Walking back home, he kept repeating to himself: erasing; tearing it up; painting with water.

-At home, Cesar he kept painting and watched every single stroke disappear.
+At home, Cesar kept painting and watched every single stroke disappear.
 His mom asked: “Do you need money?
 That’s the cheapest paint I’ve ever seen.”

 “No, Mom.
 I’m fine, thank you.”